 Consequently, I’ve decided to start off the year with a bit of a flashback to 2009: I’ve vowed to revisit Stage One of the ACD.
 This means no sweeteners except stevia, and no sweet fruits for a while; in addition, I’ll be ditching all those flour-based products I’ve come to enjoy again over the past 2-3 years.

-Oh, and be sure to come back tomorrow, when I share a humongous roundup of 45+ detox recipes–many using these very ingredients!
+Oh, and be sure to check back for the next post, when I share a humongous roundup of 45+ detox recipes–many using these very ingredients!

 My love of beets is no secret!
 These garnet gems are filled with an array of B- and other vitamins, important minerals like iron, magnesium and zinc, and heart-healthy fiber.
 But beets are also a superstar when it comes to detoxification, providing plant compounds called betalains that help to support your liver as it runs through its detox phases.
 The high fiber content, besides helping to sweep away toxins, also contributes to bowel regularity, essential during any detox so that toxins don’t remain in the digestive tract where they can be re-absorbed into the body.